 In a way, you need to salute them.
 Never a dull moment when discovering a new album.
 But I had my issues with this record from the beginning.
 It is for sure well produced, kind of the music you would listen to when reading a book, not taking notice of what is there.

 WHAT?
 What was that?

-This is like someone dreamt up this stellar recipe, all good ingredients, and forgot … the spice.
+This is like someone dreamed up this stellar recipe, all good ingredients, and forgot … the spice.
 Some tracks even include some (listless?) guitar solos.
 And this is how this sounds like.
-All is there, but repetitive tracks, boring drum work and Johan Edlund sounding pretty much cookie-cutter from one song to the other.
-And some of that stuff – Messinian Letter – could have originated from the modern Pink Floyd – apart from being just flatout boring.
-In hindsight, a lot of that sounds a little like Pink Floyd.
-Well, they need to knock that one off and get a life.
+All is there, but repetitive tracks, boring drum work, and Johan Edlund sounding pretty much cookie-cutter from one song to the other.
+And some of that stuff – Messinian Letter for instance – could have originated from the modern Pink Floyd.
+Apart from being just flat-out boring.
+To be honest, a lot of that sounds a little like Pink Floyd.
+And that wreaks havoc with the quality of the album.
 Time to grow up, folks, The Scarred People is the ..
 10th studio album.
 Forsooth!

-And don’t get me wrong: The Scarred People is pretty flawlessly produced and offers well structured lyrics – in general.
-I like the dark connotation of all kinds that the album is offering through the lyrics, very mystical, religiously influenced in places.
-And I do like the slight ’70s flavor the album displays.
+And don’t get me wrong: The Scarred People is pretty flawlessly produced and offers well-structured lyrics – in general.
+I like the dark connotation of all kinds that the album offers through the lyrics.
+Very mystical and religiously influenced in places.
+And I also fancy the slight ’70s flavor the album displays.

 And what is there in terms of tracks on The Scarred People?

 The Scarred People – the title song – displays a strange, hypnotic style to it that has a tendency to stick to you for a while.
 Interestingly, the psychedelic official video nicely projects the sense of unease this song produces.
 Winter Dream needs to be cited as remarkable (not more, not less).
 384 – Kteis is probable the best track on The Scarred People.